 a.
-Wh at is the extent of screening conducted by the PHA? (select all that apply) Criminal or drug-related activity only to the extent required by law or regulation Criminal and drug-related activity, more extensively than required by law or regulation More general screening than criminal and drug-related activity (list factors below) Other (list below) b. 🗌 Yes No: Does the PHA request criminal records from local law enforcement agencies for screening purposes? c. 🗌 Yes No: Does the PHA request criminal records from State law enforcement agencies for screening purposes? d. 🗌 Yes No: Does the PHA access FBI criminal records from the FBI for screening purposes? (either directly or through an NCIC-authorized source) icate what kinds of information you share with prospective landlords? (select all at apply) Criminal or drug-related activity Other (describe below)

-(2) Waiting List Organization

-- a.
-With which of the following program waiting lists is the section 8 tenant-based assistance waiting list merged? (select all that apply)
+What is the extent of screening conducted by the PHA? (select all that apply) Criminal or drug-related activity only to the extent required by law or regulation Criminal and drug-related activity, more extensively than required by law or regulation More general screening than criminal and drug-related activity (list factors below) Other (list below) b.
+Yes No: Does the PHA request criminal records from local law enforcement agencies for screening purposes? c.
+Yes No: Does the PHA request criminal records from State law enforcement agencies for screening purposes? d.
+Yes No: Does the PHA access FBI criminal records from the FBI for screening purposes? (either directly or through an NCIC-authorized source) e.
+Indicate what kinds of information you share with prospective landlords? (select all that apply) Criminal or drug-related activity Other (describe below) (2) Waiting List Organization a.
+With which of the following program waiting lists is the section 8 tenant-based assistance waiting list merged? (select all that apply) None Federal public housingFederal moderate rehabilitation Federal project-based certificate program Other federal or local program (list below) b.

-- None

-- Federal public housing

-- Federal moderate rehabilitation

-- Federal project-based certificate program

-- Other federal or local program (list below)

-- b.
 Where may interested persons apply for admission to section 8 tenant-based assistance? (select all that apply)

-- PHA main administrative office

-- Other (list below)